Néstor Errea

 Néstor Errea (27 April 1939 – 3 June 2005) was an Argentine professional footballer who played as a goalkeeper.
-His nickname was "El Flaco" ("The Skinny") because of his tall, slender body physique.
+His nickname was "El Flaco" ("The Skinny") because of his tall, slender physique.

+He spent most of his career in Argentina, playing for clubs including Boca Juniors, Colón and Estudiantes, winning multiple league titles and two Copa Libertadores.
+He also played in Greece for AEK Athens, Apollon Athens and Chalkida.
+Furthermore he made two appearances for the Argentina.

 Club career

+Argentina and Uruguay

 Errea started football at an amateur level at Sacachispas in the Villa Soldati region of Buenos Aires.
 His professional career began in 1959 when he joined Atlético Atlanta.
 He played there until 1962 and then joined Boca Juniors, where he won 3 Championships.
-In 1966 he signed for Colón playing for a year before he travel to Uruguay to play for Peñarol, where during his short spell he managed to win an Uruguayan Primera División in 1967.
+In 1966 he signed for Colón playing for a year before he traveled to Uruguay to play for Peñarol, where during his short spell he managed to win an Uruguayan Primera División in 1967.
 Afterwards he made his return at Boca Juniors in 1968.
-In 1969 he signed for Estudiantes and in the season he played with the club he managed to win the Copa Libertadores two consecutive times and play in the 1970 Intercontinental Cup, where they lost 3–2 on aggregate to Feyenoord.
+In 1969 he signed for Estudiantes and in his only season at the club he won the Copa Libertadores two consecutive times and play in the 1970 Intercontinental Cup, where they lost 3–2 on aggregate to Feyenoord.
 In 1971 he played for Banfield for a year.

+Greece

-In the summer of 1972, the transfers of Latin American footballers to Greece, according to the current of the time, brought Errea alongside Rodolfo Vicente and Hugo Zeer to AEK Athens.
-He played with the "yellow-blacks" for 2 seasons, without managing to win any title.
-In the summer of 1975, he signed for Apollon Athens, where he played until 1977, when he moved to AO Chalkida to end his career in 1978.
+In the summer of 1972, the transfers of Latin American footballers to Greece according to the current of the time, brought Errea to AEK Athens, alongside Rodolfo Vicente and Hugo Zeer.
+In his first season he was the main goalkeeper of the team, while in his second season he shared the spot with the newcomer Giorgos Sidiropoulos.
+In the summer of 1974 AEK signed the Germans, Walter Wagner and Timo Zahnleiter, who occupied the foreign player slots in the squad.
+Consequently, Errea was ineligible to compete with the club in official matches throughout the season, despite the efforts of the president, Loukas Barlos.
+On 28 July 1975, he signed for the newly-promoted Apollon Athens, where he played until 1977, when he moved to AO Chalkida to end his career in 1978.